alanwunsche/agentware-book/Chapter-4.md

 # Chapter 4: Allies in the Digital Frontier

 <br /><br />
->
+> "Show me the incentive and I will show you the outcome."
->
+> - Charlie Munger

-Description: Ana forms alliances with colleagues who share her concerns about AI safety.
+Ana forms alliances with colleagues who share her concerns about AI safety.
 Together, they begin advocating for stronger regulations and safeguards on the platform.

 ---